SjorsVanGelderen/EMS-Frontend/README.md

 ***

-##Todo:
-- Implement space indication bars properly
+##Notes
+- This utility hasn't been tested extensively
+- The utility might appear to lock up when flashing
+- Sometimes an error actually freezes the utility

+***

+##Todo
 - Test flashing large ROMs
 - Add async and spinner for non-blocking operation
 - Bundle with EMS flasher
 - Build deb / rpm / etc packages
 - Properly handle errors